 When most people think of Germany, their mind immediately goes to castles, winter markets, and Oktoberfest.
 But Germany is an untapped adventure paradise.
-Not only did I not know you could ski in Germany, but I definitely did not know you can ski and surf (in the middle of a river in Munich) in the same season.
+Coming from Colorado, not only did I not know you could ski in Germany, but I definitely did not know you can ski and surf (in the middle of a river in Munich) in the same season.

 I don’t know why Germany’s ski resorts aren’t more publicized.
 You only really hear about the Swiss and Austrian Alps, but as it turns out, eight countries share Europe’s highest and most famous mountain range (France, Switzerland, Italy, Monaco, Liechtenstein, Austria, Slovenia, and yes, Germany).
 It takes just one look at the photos to realize this is not some rink-y-dink little resort.
 The snow is stunning and there’s fresh powder for days.

 The highest mountain in Germany is by far the most impressive.
 Zugspitze is home to three glaciers and 360-degree views of 400 peaks that span four different countries.
 You can walk right across to the Austrian side – no passport required.
 The resort is open an impressive six months of the year and costs next to nothing compared to U.S. ski resorts.
 A lift ticket will set you back just $55 (compare that to almost anywhere in Colorado which costs $100-150 a day).
 Ski and pole rentals are equally as cheap at just $25-35 a day.